 Increasing your conversion rate can have a huge impact on your site’s overall profitability.
 The metric tells you how good your site is at getting a visitor to complete an action, like a contact form submission, that is valuable to your business.

 Ideally, you want to have high conversion rates, this means you are attracting the right audiences, and that your calls to action are paying off.

 After you look at your conversion rates, you want to pull a conversion by traffic source report.
 When you know which sources are bringing in the most converting visitors to your site, you can optimize your marketing strategies to target your most valuable sources.

 Site speed has an adverse effect on your SEO and overall site health.
 Typically you want 5 seconds or less, any more and a large percentage of users will bounce from your site without even giving it a chance.
 If you need to speed up your site, check out the linked resource!

 These are just a few website metrics you want to track.
 Keep in mind, you still want to look at metrics like cost per conversion, customer lifetime value, exit pages and more!
 Once you take a deep dive into your website metrics, you’ll have a better understanding of how to use them to compliment your business strategies.
-Want more from Google?
-Check out the free Google Tools eBook!
+Want to learn more about Google’s tools?
+Download our free Google Tools eBook!